Executive Vice President, John G. Shedd Aquarium

 In a show of solidarity, something not often seen in Washington D.C., the Great Lakes Commission passed four resolutions, with Asian carp at the top of the list:

-1. Asian carp solutions Resolution: Taking immediate action on a suite of near-term measures to reduce the risk of interbasin transfer of Asian carp and other invasive species at the Chicago Area Waterways System (CAWS).
+Taking immediate action on a suite of near-term measures to reduce the

 There's an urgent need to implement short-term risk reduction options to protect the Great Lakes from Asian carp, and Congress is looking to the Commission for next steps.
 The Commission recommended several near-term measures, including continuing the Asian Carp Control Strategy Framework, such as electric barriers, and implementing additional control measures outlines in the GLMRIS report such as habitat alteration and controlled harvesting.
-Read more about the proposed near-term measures
+Read more about the proposed near-term measures. - Great Lakes Restoration Initiative support Resolution: Sustaining progress under the Great Lakes Restoration Initiative (GLRI) in fiscal years 2015-2019.

 In spring 2013, the U.S. EPA Great Lakes Advisory Board, of which I am a member, set out to identify priorities for GLRI and develop an Action Plan for fiscal year 2015-2019.
 Throughout the summer and through the end of 2013, we invited the public to provide input on the plan.
 With input from citizens, we identified three priorities: cleaning up Areas of Concern, reducing nutrients entering the Lakes and preventing the introduction of invasive species.
 Now, we are revising the draft based on feedback, and strengthening actions to account for challenges that could impact our plan such as climate change.
-Stay tuned to my blog for the updated plan.
+Stay tuned to my blog for the updated plan. - Invasive species trade Resolution: Strengthening federal protections against the importation and trade of invasive species.

 Throughout the last decade, more than 2,200 non-native wildlife species were imported into the U.S., including more than 300 species that posed a risk as potential invaders.
 In order to prevent the accidental importation of the next Asian carp, the Commission is advocating for strengthening federal laws and programs for screening for non-native species trade.
 This includes both live animals, and invasive plant species.
-Read the full resolution to learn more about invasive species trade prevention.
+Read the full resolution to learn more about invasive species trade prevention. - Legislative priorities support

 Resolution: Endorsing the Commission's suite of federal legislative priorities for 2014.The Commission is calling upon Congress and the Administration to continue supporting critical funding for and collaboration with Great Lakes states as we implement the Great Lakes Restoration Initiative plan.
 Learn more about the Commission's 2014 legislative priorities.